Using healthy, non-toxic cookware is more critical now than ever before. Why?

 Time-Saving Tip: Underneath the next image, you’ll see a numbered list (#1 – #9) of the products.
 You can click the highlighted text to jump straight to each.

 9 Best Non-Toxic Cookware Sets for Health & Safety

-We investigated the safest cookware brands on three factors: Material, reputation, and customer experiences.
+We investigated the safest cookware brands on four factors: Material safety, brand reputation, performance, and customer experiences.

 If you need to, you can glance back up at the pros and cons before deciding.

 Plus, you’ll see highlighted features for each set and a few mix and match options.

 This way, you’re not tied to a whole set of one specific material.

 Instead, you can grab the safest pots and pans for various cooking purposes.
 For example, a single non-stick pan for eggs and cast iron cookware for steaks.